graphieros/grid-plan/README.md

 function unselected() {
   // Triggered when an item is unselected
-  // Pressing ESC will treigger unselect
+  // Pressing ESC will trigger unselect
   // Selecting an already selected item will trigger unselect console.log("BLUEPRINT IS NOW UNSELECTED");
 }